-Fitch Ratings, Inc. ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and Standard & Poor's Rating Services ("S&P") have assigned the Bonds long-term ratings of "AAA" (with a stable outlook), "Aaa" (with a stable outlook) and "AAA" (with a stable outlook), respectively.
+Fitch Ratings, Inc. ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings ("S&P") have assigned the Bonds long-term ratings of "AAA" (with a stable outlook), "Aaa" (with a stable outlook) and "AAA" (with a stable outlook), respectively.
 No application was made to any other rating agency for the purpose of obtaining a rating on the Bonds.